 The owner told reporters that he recovered almost all of the stolen items after police arrested the suspects.
 The two arrested men now face larceny charges.

-Clips of the surveillance footage are currently available on the KOCO (Oklahoma City) news website.
-That video footage does show the masked men.
+Clips of the surveillance footage were available available on the KOCO (Oklahoma City) news website.
+That video footage showed the masked men.
 The license plate of the truck was covered which indicates this was a planned heist.

 The fact that surveillance cameras watch the property is prominently noted on the self-storage business's website home page.
 It is also a fact that the operation was fortunate that the truck was recognized, which is extremely rare.
 Having surveillance cameras alone doesn't necessarily deter vandalism or theft.